dart-lang/language/accepted/future-releases/generalized-typedef-2018/feature-specification.md

-When a `typeName` (*that is, `identifier` or `identifier.identifier`*) that resolves to a generic type alias declaration is used as a type or evaluated as an expression, it is subject to instantiation to bound and type inference.
+When a `typeName` (*that is, `identifier` or `identifier.identifier`*) that resolves to a generic type alias declaration is used as a type or evaluated as an expression, it is subject to instantiation to bound.

 *This treatment of generic type aliases is again the same as it was previously, but it involves a larger set of types.*